piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

         * `DYNSOIL_INIT`: Path & name of the DynSoil initial condition file.
 Similarly to COMBINE initial condition, it would be preferable to start from the numerical steady-state of the calibration run.
 	However, DynSoil initialization files require too much memory to be stored on GitHub.
-For this reason, the current configuration starts from the analytical steady-state (computed by the code): `DYNSOIL_INIT='startup:eq'`.
+For this reason, the current configuration starts from the analytical steady-state (automatically computed by the code): `DYNSOIL_INIT='startup:eq'`.
-	This inaccuracy of numerical versus analytical steady-state of the regolith profiles will cause a rapid (50kyr) peak of CO2 of +15ppmv, relaxing in ~1Myr, if one launches a unperturbed run with 'startup:eq' DynSoil initial condition.
+	This inaccuracy of numerical versus analytical steady-state of the regolith profiles will cause a rapid (50 kyr) peak of CO2 of +15 ppmv, relaxing in ~1 Myr, if one launches an unperturbed run with 'startup:eq' DynSoil initial condition.
 	This "artificial" peak of CO2 is negligible with respect to the amplitude of the perturbations applied.
-	To generate an exact steady-state DynSoil initial condition, re-compile and run the model without perturbation for 1Myr *with accelerated parameters* (i.e., S and O cycle accelerated x100, in "config/cond_p20.dat", and reduced regolith inertia:
+	To generate an exact steady-state DynSoil initial condition, re-compile and run the model without perturbation for 1Myr *with accelerated parameters* (i.e., S and O cycles accelerated x100, in "config/cond_p20.dat", and reduced regolith inertia:
-	`scaling_factor` set to 1d-3 in "source/dynsoil\_physical\_parameters.f90")
+	`scaling_factor` set to 1d-3 in "source/dynsoil\_physical\_parameters.f90").
-        * `SUBMIT_COMMAND`: the command used to submit job on the cluster, if you are running the model on a cluster (on Cheyenne cluster, `qsub` (PBS) or `sbatch` (Slurm)).
+        * `SUBMIT_COMMAND`: the command used to submit jobs on the cluster, if you are running the model on a cluster (on Cheyenne cluster, `qsub` (PBS) or `sbatch` (Slurm)).
-	If you wants to directly run the model, without submitting a job, set `SUBMIT_COMMAND=''`.
+	If you want to directly execute the code, without submitting a job, set `SUBMIT_COMMAND=''`.
-        * `JOB_FILE`: the name of the 2nd script that actually run the executable.
-Let it 'run\_geoclim.sh' if you want to submit a job (you will likely need to edit the file).
-If you are not submitting a job (SUBMIT\_COMMAND=''), then, set it to 'run\_geoclim\_basic.sh'
+        * `JOB_FILE`: the name of the 2nd script that actually runs the executable.
+Let it 'run\_geoclim.sh' if you want to submit a job (you will need to edit the file).
+If you are not submitting a job (SUBMIT\_COMMAND=''), then, set it to 'run\_geoclim\_basic.sh'.
         * `LOG_FILE`: The name of the log file of the run.
-This is optional.
+Optional, can be left at its default value.
         * `GEOCLIM_IO_FILE`: The name of GEOCLIM main config file.
-Since all the configuration can be done "submit\_chain.sh", there is no need to use another file, so let it 'config/IO\_CONDITIONS'.
+Since all the configuration can be done in "submit\_chain.sh", there is no need to use another file, so let it 'config/IO\_CONDITIONS'.
     * If you are running the model by submitting a job on a cluster, edit the script "run\_geoclim.sh".
-It should contain the "job" information (cluster account, required walltime, number of nodes wanted...).
+It should contain the "job" information (cluster account, required walltime, number of nodes required...).
 A template for Cheyenne cluster (using PBS) is
     available: "run\_geoclim\_cheyenne\_cluster.sh".
     The script should normally contain the line `./geoclim.exe`, or `./geoclim.exe 0 1 3 0 0`. **Do not change the name**
     'geoclim.exe', it is an automatically-generated link toward the actual executable.
     In any case, *the last line of the script must be* `test $? -eq 0 && ./submit_chain.sh`, that is the resubmission command.
     * Launch the run with `./submit_chain.sh`.
     The script will automatically re-launch the successive runs.
-Several independent runs can be launched in parallel, as the script check for any usage conflict of the configuration files.
+Several independent runs can be launched in parallel, for the script check for any access conflict of the configuration files.
     If for some reason the submission is stalled (you keep receiving the message "configuration files busy.
 Run set-up postponed for 1 minute" while there is no other run launched), you can erase the security log with `./submit_chain.sh ERASE_CONFIG_QUEUE`.
-    The script "submit_chain.sh" creates a repertory named after the run name (usually, starting with '.', so it is a hidden repertory) that contains the main information of the chain of runs, *including the log file* (in the sub-repertory "run/").
+    The script "submit_chain.sh" creates a repertory named after the run name (usually, it starts with '.', so it is a hidden repertory) that contains the main information of the chain of runs, *including the log file* (in the sub-repertory "run/").
     Once one series of runs is launched, you can safely modify the file "submit_chain.sh" to launch another series of runs.
     * The outputs and restarts will be written in "OUTPUT/".
 The "intermediate" restarts will be automatically moved in